exoego/rspec-openapi/README.md

 ### TODO

 1. Get request params
-2. Reducing the amount of Resource class duplications: Especially cursor-based pagination? (requires manual edit?)
-3. Represent a list of resources properly (do we need type merge from the beginning, or just pick the first element?)
+2. Represent a list of resources properly (do we need type merge from the beginning, or just pick the first element?)
-4. Change error response's recource class
-5. Support integer
+3. Support integer
-6. Write tests and readme
+4. Write tests and readme

 ### Current limitations